Frédéric de Civry: Life and career

 De Civry repeated his successes in Angers and at the French national championships in 1882, and later that year, he competed in a 25-mile race in Leicester, dubbed the "championship of the world" in the English press.
 Twenty miles into the race, de Civry tried to break away from the other riders and establish a lead, but failed, and retired with three laps of the race to go; R Howell of Wolverhampton won the race.
 The following year on 24 March 1883, de Civry competed in a 50-mile race, once again in Leicester, variously entitled the "Championship of England", or the "Fifty Miles Professional Bicycle Championship of the world".
 Ten miles into the race, de Civry opened a lead of half a lap, and continued to increase it throughout the race.
 He won, completing the distance in 3 hours, 13:40, over three minutes ahead of the next competitor.
 The following Monday, he took part in the 10-mile race, but retired shortly before reaching half distance.
 The 50-mile championship was held again in August of the same year, in which de Civry lost his title to F. Wood of Leicester.
 In April the following year, de Civry competed for the 50-mile championship once again, but was involved in a collision with Wood, which took them both out of the race.
 He also took part in the one and ten mile championships, but did not win either.

 During 1885, de Civry won the Grand Prix of Angers once again, and finished second in the French national sprint championships.
 He competed without success in the championships in England.
 In each of 1886 and 1887, he was the French National Stayer Champion.
 Two years later, he was arrested in France in relation to gambling debts incurred in Monaco and Paris.
-He died on 15 March 1893 from tuberculosis, aged 32.
 During his cycling career, he won 211 of his 331 races.